fredinfinite23/somar/README.md

 - Click [Project]-[Export...] from the main menu to export the .apk for your desired platform.

 ## License
-SOMAR is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this software under the terms of the license.
+Most files of the SOMAR project are licensed under [BSL-1.0 License](https://opensource.org/license/bsl-1-0) and so you are free to use, modify, and distribute except for the 3D assets contained under the scenes/3d/ subfolders, which can only be 'used' within that project.
+Read the REUSE.toml license file for more details.
+If you derive this project, you *have* to get rid of those asset files.

 ## Acknowledgments
 This project is a collaboration between Collabora and SOMAR.
 Special thanks to the teams involved in developing this application and raising awareness about marine conservation issues.